 How OCR is used in Transportation

-OCR technology has revolutionized the parking and transportation industries.
-Whether you’re booking a flight or a hotel, checking in to the airport or your hotel room, or managing your travel expenses, AI-based OCR solutions can be used at every single place to enhance customer experience.
+OCR technology has revolutionized the intelligent parking, smart tolling, and transportation industries.
+Whether you’re booking a flight or a hotel, checking in to the airport or your hotel room, or managing your travel expenses, AI-based OCR solutions can be used at every point of contact to enhance customer experience.

 The majority of airports and mobile travel apps use machine learning OCR technology for automated data extraction in security and documentation applications.
 The applications of OCR tools range from scanning passports to store personal data when booking a flight or a hotel.